-*You can make your own mayo OR you can buy an organic mayo, as long as it is all-natural and made with Olive Oil, it’s probably Paleo.
+- *You can make your own mayo OR you can buy an organic mayo, as long as it is organic and made with Olive Oil, it's probably Paleo.

-Also, I know it’s not paleo, but DANG does this paleo coleslaw go great with baked beans!
+Also, I know they’re not paleo, but DANG does this paleo coleslaw go great with baked beans!

 If you’re looking for a some other great Paleo BBQ pairings to go with your slaw, here are some of my favorites: